Navya653/document-parser-service/README.md

 |  **Excel** | `sales-data.xlsx`    | Structured Rows |
 |  **Image** | `quote.jpeg`         | OCR Text        |

+📁 Example input and output files are included in the /examples folder of this repository for easy verification.

 Highlights

 ✅ Modular and extensible design